-No guidelines were identified that address the use of the eXciteOSA system for management of snoring or OSA.
+No guidelines were identified that specifically address the use of the eXciteOSA system for the management of snoring or OSA.

-The American Academy of Sleep Medicine (AASM) and American Academy of Dental Sleep Medicine (AADSM) clinical guideline for the treatment of OSA and snoring recommend the use of oral appliances rather than no therapy for adult patients who request treatment of primary snoring (without OSA); however, the use of the The eXciteOSA technology for snoring or OSA treatment was not specifically mentioned.
+The American Academy of Sleep Medicine (AASM) and American Academy of Dental Sleep Medicine (AADSM) clinical guideline for the treatment of OSA and snoring recommend the use of oral appliances rather than no therapy for adult patients who request treatment of primary snoring (without OSA); however, the use of the the eXciteOSA technology for snoring or OSA treatment was not specifically mentioned (Ramar et al. 2015).